That’s a wrap

 The number of people who had experienced either direct trauma or vicarious trauma from suicide really shocked me in the first couple of weeks.

 The beautiful and hopeful thing was however, the amount of empathy, compassion and determination expressed to be a part of the solution instead of the problem.
 It warmed my heart.
-Another common theme was ex-servicemen and emergency service workers who had or were experiencing PTSD, anxiety, and depression.
+Another common theme was ex-servicemen and women and emergency service workers who had or were experiencing PTSD, anxiety, and depression.
 They all knew the journey and how imperative early awareness and intervention is.

 Then there were others including the fitness fanatics and those who had participated previously and loved it so much that they grabbed others and formed a team this year.